-Any applicant, student, or other individual who believes a reasonable accommodation is necessary to enable such person to seek admission, enroll, or otherwise participate fully and equally in a College program is encouraged to contact the Dean of Enrollment Management to discuss any needs he/she may have.
-The Dean of Enrollment Management will consult with the individual, faculty, staff, and other departments as necessary in an effort to arrive at a reasonable accommodation.
+Any applicant, student, or other individual who believes a reasonable accommodation is necessary to enable such person to seek admission, enroll, or otherwise participate fully and equally in a College program is encouraged to contact the ADA Coordinator to discuss any needs he/she may have.
+The ADA Coordinator will consult with the individual, faculty, staff, and other departments as necessary in an effort to arrive at a reasonable accommodation.
 It is the responsibility of the student or potential student seeking accommodation to identify his/her condition and provide the requested documentation.
-Students seeking an accommodation will be scheduled for a confidential meeting with the Dean of Enrollment Management to discuss the student's needs and complete an "Accessibility Services Student Intake Form" as provided by the Dean.
-To obtain accommodations by the start of a semester, the student should meet with the Dean as soon as possible, preferably at least six weeks before the first day of classes or, if the accommodation relates to a specific class(es), before enrolling in the class(es).
+Students seeking an accommodation will be scheduled for a confidential meeting with the ADA Coordinator to discuss the student's needs and complete an "Accessibility Services Student Intake Form" as provided by the ADA Coordinator.
+To obtain accommodations by the start of a semester, the student should meet with the ADA Coordinator as soon as possible, preferably at least six weeks before the first day of classes or, if the accommodation relates to a specific class(es), before enrolling in the class(es).
 However, accommodation requests can be made at any time.
-Such advance notice will allow students and the Dean a reasonable period of time in which to determine whether the requested accommodations are necessary, appropriate and effective, evaluate alternatives if appropriate, and to implement the resources for any necessary aid in a timely manner.
+Such advance notice will allow students and the ADA Coordinator a reasonable period of time in which to determine whether the requested accommodations are necessary, appropriate and effective, evaluate alternatives if appropriate, and to implement the resources for any necessary aid in a timely manner.

-In addition to completing an Accessibility Services Student Intake Form the student will need to meet with the Dean and present current documentation regarding the nature of the disability and any accommodations needed.
-The Dean will review the Student Intake Form and all documentation, with assistance of an outside medical professional if necessary.
+In addition to completing an Accessibility Services Student Intake Form the student will need to meet with the ADA Coordinator.
+The ADA Coordinator will review the Student Intake Form and request all documentation from the student's medical provider.
 Documentation requirements are outlined further in the section below.
-Reasonable accommodations are determined through the collaboration of the Dean, the student, faculty, individual departments, and outside professionals as warranted, with consideration for essential standards for courses, programs, services and activities, or status of facilities.
+Reasonable accommodations are determined through the collaboration of the ADA Coordinator, the student, faculty, individual departments, and outside professionals as warranted, with consideration for essential standards for courses, programs, services and activities, or status of facilities.

-When a reasonable accommodation is deemed necessary, the Dean will develop a plan identifying the student's disability, the circumstances for which accommodations are needed, and the reasonable accommodations recommended by the Dean.
+When a reasonable accommodation is deemed necessary, the ADA Coordinator will develop a plan identifying the student's disability, the circumstances for which accommodations are needed, and the reasonable accommodations recommended by the ADA Coordinator.
 The plan will be distributed to those with a need to know to put any accommodation in place.
-Additionally, the Dean will contact individual faculty members to discuss, as necessary, the recommended accommodations and the process for implementation.
+Additionally, the ADA Coordinator will contact individual faculty members to discuss, as necessary, the recommended accommodations and the process for implementation.
 When it has been determined that accommodations are reasonable and necessary, faculty are expected to assist in such implementation.
-If agreed-upon accommodations are not implemented in an effective or timely manner, then the student is encouraged to contact the Dean of Enrollment Management.
+If agreed-upon accommodations are not implemented in an effective or timely manner, then the student is encouraged to contact the ADA Coordinator.